mozilla-l10n/localizer-documentation/src/misc/glossary.md

 `fuzzy` is an internal state available only if the source file is a [gettext](https://www.gnu.org/software/gettext/manual/html_node/PO-Files.html) (.po) file.
 A string can be marked as such in a few cases:
 * The reference text changed after the string was already translated.
 * The string has been manually marked by translators because it needs review.
-* New strings were merged in the localized files, enabling the option to match existing translations (also called "fuzzy matching").
+* New strings were merged in the localized files, enabling the option to match existing translations (also called “fuzzy matching”).

-In all these cases a translation exists in the file, but is marked as fuzzy (equivalent to "need review") and not used by the website or application.
+In all these cases a translation exists in the file, but is marked as fuzzy (equivalent to “need review”) and not used by the website or application.
 For more information, read the documentation about [Fuzzy Entries](https://www.gnu.org/software/gettext/manual/html_node/Fuzzy-Entries.html#Fuzzy-Entries) in gettext.

 ## Locale